 Equity Sector Allocation: We have sub-divided the equity holding to understand the sector break-up.
-It basically tells you about percentage exposure of equity holding to a particular sector (Financial Services, IT, etc).
+It basically tells you about the percentage exposure of equity holding to a particular sector (Financial Services, IT, etc).

 Equity Size Allocation: We have sub-divided the equity holding to understand the size break-up.
-It basically tells you about percentage exposure of equity holding to a particular size.
+It basically tells you about the percentage exposure of equity holding to a particular size.
 Equity is divided into 3 categories by size: Large Cap, Mid Cap, and Small Cap.

 Debt Sector Allocation: We have sub-divided the debt holding also to understand the sector break-up.
-It basically tells you about percentage exposure of debt holding to a particular sector (Financial Services, IT, etc)
+It basically tells you about the percentage exposure of debt holding to a particular sector (Financial Services, IT, etc)

 Debt Credit Rating: We have sub-divided the debt holding to understand their credit rating (it tells you about the possibility of not getting the money back from debt securities).
-Sovereign/ AAA/ A1+is the best ratings whereas D/A4 are among worse.
+Sovereign/ AAA/ A1+is the best ratings whereas D/A4 are among the worse.

 We also provide funds similar to this fund sorted based on their rating for you to explore more funds.